jackquelinenguyen/jackquelinenguyen/README.md

 ### Hey there!
 I'm Jackie 😊

-- 👩‍💻I'm an experienced Software Engineer currently working on ZusTime (Open-Source), Zustand's first Time-Travel Debugging Dev Tool and Component Hierarchy Visualizer.
+- 👩‍💻I'm a Software Engineer currently working on ZusTime (Open-Source), Zustand's first Time-Travel Debugging Dev Tool and Component Hierarchy Visualizer.
 - 🌨 In my free time, I enjoy snowboarding, volleyball & building keyboards.
 - 💬 Ask me about ZusTime, I'd be happy to chat over some coffee or matcha.
 - 📫 jackquelineanguyen@gmail.com